Gooee’s IoT Platform is architected to provide enterprise-grade security.

 Alternatively, manufacturers may want to make energy consumption data from a smart plug available to an analytics application, but restrict access to any personal data about the user.

-Customer data is stored securely in the Gooee cloud.
+Customer data is stored securely in the Gooee Building Operation System.

 All user data is stored exclusively in the cloud and subject to state-of-the-art encryption at rest mechanisms.
 Gooee uses a cluster of different NoSQL databases ensuring data redundancy in case of any loss.